Coherent modeling of longitudinal causal effects on binary outcomes: Framework and problem description

-are both smooth bijections from $\mathbb{D} \times \mathbb{R}^{+}$ to $(0,1)^2$, where $\mathbb{R}^+ = (0,\infty)$, $\mathbb{D} = \mathbb{R}^+$ for $RR(l_0)$ and $\mathbb{D} = (-1,1)$ for $RD(l_0)$.
-Figure \ref{fig:one} gives an illustration.
-One can see that each contour line of relative risk or risk difference intersects with the contour line of odds product at one and only one point, so that these parameters are variation independent \emph{and} the maps in \eqref{eqn:map} are bijections.
-The latter feature is important as it allows likelihood inference and risk predictions with these models.
+are both smooth bijections from $\mathbb{D} \times \mathbb{R}^{+}$ to $(0,1)^2$, where $\mathbb{R}^+ = (0,\infty)$, $\mathbb{D} = (-1,1)$ for $RD(l_0)$ and $\mathbb{D} = \mathbb{R}$ for $\log(RR(l_0))$.
+Figure \ref{fig:one} in the Supporting Information gives an illustration.
+One can see that each contour line of relative risk or risk difference intersects with a given contour line of the odds product at one and only one point, so that these parameters are variation independent \emph{and} the maps in \eqref{eqn:map} are bijections.
+The latter feature is important as it allows for likelihood inference and risk predictions with these models.